 Little Rock Reports indicate that more than three million people have bought houses under “contract for deed” purchases.
 Since many, if not most, of these kinds of housing purchases are not recorded, who really knows what the real numbers might be.
 The one thing that can be certain, is that the happy buyers, meaning the precious few that ever actually end up with a deed, are the very rare exceptions proving the rule that this is a gray, desperate part of the housing market founded on predatory practices and discrimination.

 I’m always surprised this part of the housing market is not either strictly regulated or banned.
 I first encountered such “contract for deed” purchases in Little Rock, Arkansas in 1972 as ACORN mounted its “Save the City” organizing drives neighborhood by neighborhood in the central and eastern parts of the city.
-Six years before the passage of the Community Reinvestment Act banning lending discrimination based on race among other reasons, it was very difficult for many African-Americans to get mortgage financing historically.
+Six years before the passage of the Community Reinvestment Act banning lending discrimination based on race among other reasons, it was very difficult for many African-Americans to get mortgage financing historically, and you can find out more from Metropolitan Mortgage Co regarding this topic.
 On the doors we would regularly run into people involved in “contract for deed” or “rent to purchase” agreements with landlords or absentee owners because of their inability to get bank loans or FHA guarantees in previous years to acquire the home outright.
 We heard one story after another from older members about either having lost houses or almost lost houses because of some snafu or crisis when their payment was a day late or lost in the mail or whatever.
 Some were just plain robbed, having paid in cash with no recourse in courts or often even a paper trail.
 How do you prove the existence of a paternal handshake over a piece of real estate you’ve lived in for 15 or 20 years?
 We tried to get such sales banned in Little Rock, despite the fact that the real estate industry was the most powerful force in the city.

 Many states allow “contract for deed” transactions though they are lightly regulated with almost nonexistent oversight by strapped city housing departments.
 The Times recently did a piece that highlighted a Dallas-based slumlord named Charles Vose, III, who owns Harbour Porfolio Advisers and has been one of the largest purchases of distressed properties from the government.
 They reported that,